kobibell/Warden-Web-Wizards-JIMS/README.md

 ## Making migrations
 - Models are the Python classes that define the structure and behavior of your database tables.
 When you make changes to your models, such as adding, modifying, or deleting fields, Django needs to know how to update the database schema to reflect those changes.
 This is where migrations come in.

-- When every you make changes to you models make sure you make migraitons and migrate using the following steps
+- When you make changes to your models make sure you make migrations and migrate using the following steps

 1. Within the terminal navigate to the main project folder